friendofsvelte/django-kit/README.md

 > Using Django's [Djapy](https://djapy.io/) is recommended for a more seamless integration.

+### Features

+- Use Django's forms and validation with SvelteKit.
+- Flash messages are automatically shown in SvelteKit.

 ## Installation

 First, in your SvelteKit project, install the package using npm: